in ICI Journals Master List kategoria (EN)

 • Stability – frequency and regularity of a journal on the market lead to editorial-management efficiency evaluation of an editorial team.
 Regularity in the subsequent journal issues publishing is an important element of evaluation in prestigious international databases.

-2. IMPACT – is determined by the analysis of citation trends of journals indexed in ISI Web of Science and Scopus databases.
-This reflects intensity with which a journal has been recognised in the scientific world.
+2. JOURNAL'S IMPACT – determined by analyzing citation trends of journals indexed in the Web of Science and Scopus databases, which reflects the intensity with which the journal has already been noticed in the scientific world.
+It consists of:

 The scoring method